json-iterator/go/README.md

 ## 1. It is faster

-jsoniter can work as drop in replacement for json.Unmarshal, with or without reflection.
-Unlike https://github.com/pquerna/ffjson jsoniter does not require `go generate`
+jsoniter can work as drop in replacement for json.Unmarshal, reflection-api is not only supported, but recommended.

 for performance numbers, see https://github.com/json-iterator/go-benchmark

+The reflection-api is very fast, on the same scale of hand written ones.

 ## 2. io.Reader as input

 jsoniter does not read the whole json into memory, it parse the document in a streaming way.
-Unlike https://github.com/pquerna/ffjson it requires []byte as input.
+There are too many json parser only take []byte as input, this one does not require so.

 ## 3. Pull style api

-jsoniter can be used just like json.Unmarshal, for example
+jsoniter can be used like drop-in replacement of json.Unmarshal, for example

 ```
 type StructOfTag struct {